About Tableau Catalogue

 - Curation and trust.
 As a data steward, you can add helpful metadata, like descriptions and certification, so that users find the right data.
 You can set data quality warnings, view data details on the Data Details pane, certify assets and remove assets from the catalogue.

 - Data discovery.
-You can use Tableau Catalogue to search for databases, tables and data sources to analyse in Tableau and connect to them from the search results.
+In Tableau Desktop or Tableau web authoring, you can use Tableau Catalogue to search for databases, tables, data sources and virtual connections to analyse in Tableau and connect to them from the search results.

-Starting in 2019.3, Tableau Catalogue is available in the Data Management Add-on to Tableau Server and Tableau Online.
+Starting in 2019.3, Tableau Catalogue is available as part of the Data Management offering for Tableau Server and Tableau Cloud.
 When the product key is active and enabled, the catalogue features described above are integrated into the product you're using, so you can work with the data where you find it.

 How Tableau Catalogue works

-Tableau Catalogue discovers and indexes all the content on your site – workbooks, metrics, data sources, sheets and flows – to gather metadata about the content.
+Tableau Catalogue discovers and indexes all the content on your site – workbooks, metrics, data sources, sheets, virtual connections and flows – to gather metadata about the content.
 From the metadata, databases and tables (also referred to as external assets) are identified.
 Knowing the relationships between the content and the external assets enables Tableau to display the lineage of the content and external assets.
-Tableau Catalogue also enables users to connect to external assets using Tableau Server or Tableau Online.
+Tableau Catalog also enables users to connect to external assets using Tableau Server or Tableau Cloud.

 For information about how you can use Tableau Catalogue to support data governance in your organisation, see Governance in Tableau(Link opens in a new window) in the Tableau Blueprint Help.